 Review of the Shop-Vac Ash Vacuum

 Ash Vacuum Review with Chimney Sweeping, Wood Stove Cleaning, and Fire Starter Making.
 Time to get the wood stove ready for winter.
 We have a high-efficiency wood stove and need to sweep the chimney of creosote and clean the ash buildup inside the stove.
+Watch the Video Review.
 This year we tested a new chimney brush and flexible rod kit along with an ash vacuum by shop-vac.
 We also made fire starter bags from chainsaw wood curls.
 And we highlighted a wood stove fan by EcoFan.

 SUBSCRIBE to our Channel

 Our Wood Stove

 Last fall we had our wood stove upgraded to I high efficiency, long burning model: the Blaze King Sirocco 30 catalytic stove.